The Ultimate Itinerary for Spending One Day in Athens

 Top Things to Do in Athens in One Day

-Maybe you have already visited some of the places we have mentioned above, or maybe the charms of Athens have made you change your plans to stay a few days more in the city.
-In any case, we will list some of the top things to do in Athens below so that you never run out of ideas – even if you are only visiting Athens for one day.
+Maybe you have already visited some of the places we mentioned above, or maybe the charms of Athens have made you change your plans to stay a few days longer in the city.
+In any case, we will list some of the top things to do in Athens below so that you never run out of ideas—even if you are only visiting for one day.

 The Athens Riviera

-Yes.
-Athens actually has beaches!
-No need to travel all the way to the islands to get a suntan by the water.
-Just head on down to the Athenian Riviera and spend a relaxing day by the sea, get the chance to sample some fresh seafood, and explore Vouliagmeni Lake, one of the hidden gems of Athens.
+Yes, Athens actually has beaches!
+There is no need to travel all the way to the islands to get a suntan by the water.
+Just head on down to the Athenian Riviera and spend a relaxing day by the sea.
+You can sample some fresh seafood and explore Vouliagmeni Lake, one of the hidden gems of Athens.

 Check out our complete guide to the Athenian Riviera right below.